rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 * __Transparent tunable compression__ for topics/services/actions - potentially reduce payload size (up to 80% for sparse messages for eg. PointCloud)
 * __Transparent 2048-bit encryption for all data__.
 * Per-deployment __randomization of connection endpoints, credentials and encryption-keys__
-* Elegant semantics enabling simple __dynamic multirobot communication toplogies without complex launchfile and namespace hacks__.
+* Elegant semantics enabling simple __dynamic multi-robot communication topologies without complex launchfile and namespace hacks__.
 * Built-in features and optimizations to provide robust connectivity over the public internet transparently such as retries, connection-pooling, order reassembly mechanisms